Solid Wood Care

 You can also place Sunbrella in the washing machine.
 Remove the covers of your pillows and cushions.
 Clean using a delicate cycle with a normal amount of mild laundry detergent and a cup of bleach.
 Let the covers air dry.

 We recommend that you do not place ARTLESS leather furniture in direct sunlight or close to a heat source.

 Regularly vacuum your leather furniture with a soft brush, and avoid using detergents and sharp implements.

-On a daily basis we recommend using a simple cloth to clean our leather from dust and natural smudges.
-Do not use any harsh chemicals or abrasives, as our leather is 100% natural leather.
+On a daily basis, we recommend using a simple cloth to clean off dust and natural smudges.
+Do not use any harsh chemicals or abrasives, as our leather is 100% natural.

-On a monthly basis we recommend using Howard’s Leather Conditioner (provided in your ARTLESS Cares Kit).
-It prevents drying, cracking, and overall deterioration of the leather.
-It is a neutral color conditioner which helps maintain the natural beauty and depth of our leathers.
+On a monthly basis, we recommend using Howard’s Leather Conditioner (provided in your ARTLESS Cares Kit).
+It prevents drying, cracking, and overall deterioration and is a neutral color conditioner, which helps maintain the natural beauty and depth of our leathers.
 We stand behind this Howard product due to its results and ease of use.
 The conditioner penetrates, preserves, and protects smooth leather with a simple application.
 This unique blend of deep nourishing emollients, natural waxes, and mild cleaning agents revives dried-out leather back to its soft, natural condition without becoming greasy or sticky, which is a huge plus.

 Under no circumstances shall ARTLESS be liable for any incidental, consequential, or other damage resulting from negligence, misuse, mishandling, or exposure of any chemicals used in connection with maintenance.
 Information relating to chemicals/cleaning solvents, environmental use, and human exposure should be reviewed with appropriate suppliers.